XiaoFaye/netcore-samples/code-samples/16.Call_C_Library_In_Linux_With_Callback/Readme.md

 1. Navigate to the project folder
 2. run 'gcc -shared getifname.c -o getifname.so' in linux
-3. update the so file path in Programe.cs file
-4. run `dotnet run`
+3. run `dotnet run`
-5. you should see the all network interfaces prints out
+4. you should see the all network interfaces prints out

 *This has been tested under Ubuntu 18.04